JAForbes/z4/readme.md

 >
 > Needless to say, the API is super in flux, the documentation is incorrect and out of date, and you should not use this in any project yet.
 >
+> The only reason this package is semver major is due to the name being transferred over.
+Despite the semver major version you should consider this alpha software.
+>

 Zed is the next generation of functional UI reactive state.
 It takes lessons from streams, lenses and atoms but is ultimately something new.